fslev/json-compare/README.md

 ```

 ## More examples
 You can also use the "!"
-DO NOT FIND option, in order to negate the comparison between JSON values
+DO NOT MATCH option, in order to negate the comparison between JSON values

 ```javascript
 String expected = "{\"a\":\"!test\"}";